Junpengalaitp/book-reading/finance/CRYPTOASSETS by CHRIS BURNISKE & JACK TATAR.md

 * propensity: an inclination or natural tendency to behave in a particular way.
 * tumultuous: making a loud, confused noise; uproarious
 ## Chapter 8.
 Defining Cryptoassets as a New Asset Class
+* aesthetic: concerned with beauty or the appreciation of beauty

 ## Chapter 9.
 The Evolution of Cryptoassets Market Behavior